Educational Student Stipend Regulation 313

 2. Student stipends are the fiscal responsibility of each department.
 Each department is responsible for ensuring that the student(s) meet(s) all the requirements of receiving a stipend.

-1. As a general rule, payments to students for stipends are taxable income to the recipient unless specifically excluded from taxable income by the IRS.
+Generally, payments to students for stipends are taxable income to the recipient unless specifically excluded from taxable income by the IRS.

 V. Revision History